How to Revise for IB English Language and Literature

 Link to a global issue: ensure that the chosen global issue is evident in both texts, and prepare clear, evidence-based examples.
 Picking the right texts can really make a difference to your final mark, so take your time on this.

 Practice aloud: rehearse your presentation multiple times — in front of peers or a teacher — to refine your delivery.
-You could even record yourself on your phone, and then refine your presentation while playing it back.
+You could even record yourself on your phone and then refine your presentation as you play it back.

 Time your presentation: ensure your 10-minute prepared response fits comfortably within the allotted time, with a follow-up discussion of 5 minutes.
 Don’t try to rush your presentation too much to fit in more content.